Teleurban-Development/com.teleurban.swift_auth/README.md

 # Swift Auth

-Swift Auth is a robust and efficient system designed for user management, providing an intuitive and scalable solution to manage access and permissions.
+Swift Auth is an efficient system designed for user management, providing an intuitive and scalable solution to manage access and permissions.

 ## Environment Variables